Trees, Weeds & Landscape

 Anoka has been very active in keeping and maintaining its urban forest and continues to emphasize tree planting, maintenance, disease control and proper arboricultural standards and management.

-Help us celebrate Arbor Day in Anoka by participating in our Community Tree Planting event on Saturday, May 7 from 8:30am - Noon.
+Help us celebrate Arbor Day in Anoka by participating in our Community Tree Planting event on Saturday, May 6 from 8:30am - Noon, George Enloe Park.

 To volunteer, please complete the Tree Planting Registration form and submit via email.
 If you would like to register a group please contact Tessa at 763-576-2980.

-- Meet at Rudy Johnson Park (611 Polk Street) at 8:30am for brief instruction.
+- Meet at George Enloe Park, 631 Lund Blvd at 8:30am for brief instruction.

 - Please wear long sleeves/pants and closed toed shoes.